A hybrid framework for estimating nonlinear functions of quantum states

-Theorem \ref{Th:swapshadow} is the central result of this work, which gives the unbiased estimator of $\rho^t$ and also relates the statistical variance to the previous single-copy result \cite{huang2020predicting}.
-The proof and related discussions are left in Appendix~\ref{ap:hybrid}.
-Eq.~\eqref{eq:Var} indicates a great advantage of this hybrid framework in estimating nonlinear functions.
-For example, according to Theorem \ref{Th:swapshadow}, to evaluate a $k$-local observable $O$ on $\rho^t$ with Pauli measurements, the variance is upper bounded by the shadow norm $\|O_0\|^2_{\mathrm{shadow}}\leq 4^k \|O\|_{\infty}^2$ \cite{huang2020predicting}, which is independent of the total qubit number $n$.
-However, the original shadow protocol shows an exponential scaling of $n$ for estimating $o_t$ \cite{elben2020mixedstate}.
-We show this point in detail later in the application to quantum error mitigation.
+Theorem \ref{Th:swapshadow} is the central result of this work, which gives the unbiased estimator of $\rho^t$ and also relates the statistical variance to the previous single-copy one, i.e., $t=1$ \cite{huang2020predicting}.
+Note that the shadow norm is also related to the chosen random unitary ensemble \cite{huang2020predicting}.
+According to Eq.~\eqref{eq:Var}, the hybrid shadow can dramatically reduce the variance of estimating nonlinear functions compared with the original shadow protocol.
+Take the Pauli measurement as an example, for a $k$-local observable $O$, the shadow norm $\|O_0\|^2_{\mathrm{shadow}}\leq 4^k \|O\|_{\infty}^2$ \cite{huang2020predicting} and thus the variance of evaluating $\mathrm{tr}(O\rho^{t})$ is \emph{independent} of the total qubit number $n$ by Eq.~\eqref {eq:Var}.
+However, the variance of the original shadow protocol shows an exponential scaling with $n$ \cite{huang2020predicting,elben2020mixedstate}.
+This point is also clarified by the numerical result in Fig.~\ref{fig:varianceobs} (a).
+We will discuss this advantage in detail in the application of quantum error mitigation later.

-Moreover, one can repeat the above procedure for all $\widehat{\rho^{m_i}}$ and patch these snapshots to evaluate more complex functions with a higher degree $m=\sum_im_i$.
-Also, take $P_m$ as an example, and the unbiased estimator shows
+Furthermore, one can repeat the above procedure for all $\widehat{\rho^{m_i}}$ and patch them together to evaluate more complex functions.
+For $P_m$ the unbiased estimator now shows

-Compared to the original shadow estimator in Eq.~\eqref{eq:shadow}, the advantages of Eq.~\eqref{eq:HshadowM} are two-fold.
-First, the classical postprocessing cost are reduced, as Eq.~\eqref{eq:HshadowM} only requires $L$ snapshots while Eq.~\eqref{eq:shadow} requires $m$.
-Second, besides the shadow estimation, some other postprocessing strategies of RM data can show lower sample complexity for some specific functions.
-In particular, the protocol developed in Refs.~\cite{Brydges2019Probing,Elben2019toolbox} is suitable for estimating 2-degree functions of states while is restrictive for higher-degree ones \cite{singlezhou}.
-With the hybrid framework, one can equivalently transform a $m$-degree function to a lower $L$-degree one, and thus make other postprocessing strategies available for higher-degree functions.
-We use $P_3$ as an example to explicitly show these advantages later.
+With the hybrid framework, one can equivalently transform an $m$-degree function in the original shadow protocol in Eq.~\eqref{eq:shadow} to a lower $L$-degree one here.
+This not only reduces the sampling and postprocessing cost, but also makes other postprocessing strategies \cite{Brydges2019Probing,Elben2019toolbox} available for higher-degree functions.
+In particular, the postprocessing cost is reduced from $\mathcal{O}(M^m)$ to $\mathcal{O}(M^L)$.
+We take the moment estimation of $P_3$ as an example to show these advantages.

-Besides the functions like $o_m$ and $P_m$ here, we give the hybrid shadow estimation in Appendix \ref{ap:secHybrid} for more general functions of Eq.~\eqref{eq:nonlinear} , by directly extending Theorem \ref{Th:swapshadow}.
+Besides the functions like $o_m$ and $P_m$ here, we give the hybrid shadow estimation for more general functions of Eq.~\eqref{eq:nonlinear} in Ref.~\cite{supplementary}, by directly extending Theorem \ref{Th:swapshadow}.

-\emph{Application for the moment measurement}.---As an example, we explicitly show how to construct the unbiased estimator for the third moment $P_3$ and also analyse the statistical variance under finite measurement times.